dks53/shopping-cart/README.md

 # Darshil Shah - Shopping Cart Project

+This document walks you (the user) through this shopping cart project.
+It will help you setup your environment to run the code successfully.
+If you have any questions, you can reach out to dks53@georgetown.edu

+## What does this code do?

+Asks the user to input one or more product identifiers, then looks up the prices for each, then prints an itemized customer receipt including the total amount owed.

+When the clerk inputs a product identifier, the program validates it, displaying a helpful message like "Please input product identifier, or 'DONE' if there are no more items" if there are no products matching the given identifier.

+At any time the clerk is able to indicate there are no more shopping cart items by inputting the word 'DONE'

+After the clerk indicates there are no more items, the program prints a custom receipt on the screen.
+The receipt includes:

+1) Name of the grocery store
+2) Store phone number and website URL
+3) The date and time of the beginning of the checkout process
+4) The name and price of each shopping cart item, price being formatted as US dollars and cents (e.g. $3.50, etc.)
+5) The total cost of all shopping cart items (i.e. the "subtotal"), formatted as US dollars and cents (e.g. $19.47), calculated as the sum of their prices
+6) The amount of tax owed (e.g. $1.70), calculated by multiplying the total cost by a New York City sales tax rate of 8.75% (for the purposes of this project, groceries are not exempt from sales tax)
+7) The total amount owed, formatted as US dollars and cents (e.g. $21.17), calculated by adding together the amount of tax owed plus the total cost of all shopping cart items
+8) A friendly message thanking the customer and/or encouraging the customer to shop again

 ## Setup
 Use GitHub Desktop software or the command-line to download or "clone" the repository onto your computer.
 Choose a familiar download location like the Desktop.